Leader of the New Zealand Labour Party: Selection

 A leadership candidate must be a member of parliament (MP).
 A new leader is elected whenever a vacancy arises, whether due to resignation, incapacitation, or following a motion of no confidence by the parliamentary caucus.

 The current election rules were adopted in 2021, replacing earlier rules adopted in 2012.
 Candidates need 10% of the caucus to nominate.
 The caucus votes via exhaustive ballot (absent MPs can vote by proxy), and a candidate requires the support of two-thirds of the caucus to be elected.
 If no one can get two-thirds the candidate with the fewest votes is eliminated.
 If there are two candidates left and neither got two-thirds, there may be multiple rounds of voting to identify a consensus candidate.
 If one cannot be found then the leadership is determined by an electoral college comprising the caucus (40% of the total vote), party members (40%) and affiliated trade unions (20%).

 No later than three months following a general election, there must be a caucus vote to endorse the leader.
 If they fail to receive endorsement then the position of party leader is vacated and an election is triggered.

 Role

-When the Labour Party forms the Parliamentary Opposition, the leader of the party usually acts as the leader of the Opposition, and chairs a Shadow Cabinet.
-Likewise, when the party is in Government, as it currently is, the leader typically becomes the prime minister.
+When the Labour Party forms the Parliamentary Opposition, as is the case now, the party leader commonly takes on the position of the leader of the Opposition and chairs a Shadow Cabinet.
+Likewise, when the party is in Government, the leader typically becomes the prime minister.

 Unique to Labour, the party's caucus possesses the right to elect MPs to Cabinet, rather than the leader choosing them.
 The practice began following the 1940 leadership election.
 Michael Joseph Savage was the only leader to solely appoint his own cabinet following the election victories in 1935 and 1938.